RJ2506/Acit-Node-Project/breakdownOfWork.md

 1. <Delete a reminder> - This task is responsible for deleting reminders.
 2. <Edit a reminder> - This task is responsible for editing a reminder.

+October 27, 2021

 Clinton Wong:
 I worked on the following tasks:

-1. <Delete a reminder> - This task is responsible for deleting reminders.
+1. <Delete a reminder> Added the functionality to delete a reminder. - This task is responsible for deleting reminders.
-2. <Edit a reminder> - This task is responsible for editing a reminder.